 In modern times, they're typically used by writer-directors, but also when the writer feels that a visual is key to the entire scene and wants to be sure the director knows it.

 To start a montage, training or otherwise, write “Begin Montage” as if it were a subheader.
 Then list out your scenes as you normally would.
 Like this:

-Once the montage is over and Daniel-san has learned the secret of the Crane Technique, close off your montage with “End Montage”, again written as if it were a subheader.
+Once the montage is over and Rocky finally ran up all those steps, close off your montage with “End Montage”, again written as if it were a subheader.